Friday, January 11, 2013

 3. The Beatles

 Ah, The Beatles.
 If you like rock, chances are you have The Beatles to thank.
 Formed all the way back in 1960, they hit the world by firestorm.
 They had the capability to make gibberish into catchy songs.
-Little melodies like Here Comes the Sun and I Want to Hold Your Hand formed the basis for their style.
+Little melodies like Love Me Do and I Want to Hold Your Hand formed the basis for their style.
 You just have to smile when you hear one of their feel good songs come on.
-The Beatles even have a few mature songs as well, with A Day in the Life being their deepest.
+The Beatles even have a few mature songs as well, with Let It Be and A Day in the Life being their deepest.
 My favorite line by them?
 “Here comes the sun, here comes the sun, and I say, it’s alright.”

 2. The Rolling Stones